Classification approach based on association rules mining for unbalanced data: Strategy for learning classification using binary association rules

+The statistical learning method that we propose in this analysis requires to discretize all continuous variables of the study data.
+Several methods of discretization of a numerical variable have been proposed in the literature \cite{clarke_entropy_2000}.
+We suggest that readers use the entropy based method to discretize all numeric variables.
+This is the method we used in this analysis.
+The entropy based method allow to choose the partitioning points in a sorted set of continuous values to minimize the joint entropy of the continuous variable and the response variable \cite{fayyad_handling_1992,Fayyad93}.
+The method is expanded to minimize a MDLP (Minimum Description Length Principle) metric to choose the partitioning points.
+This is an effective method to improve the decision tree learning and the Bayesian naive classifier for classification by recursively finding more partitioning points\cite{an_discretization_1999}.
+However the main steps of our proposed statistical learning method can be outlined in the following steps.

+\begin{enumerate} \item We process a training set by using apriori algorithm for mining all association rules.
 Apriori is one of the most widely implemented association rules mining algorithms that pioneered the use of support-based pruning to systematically control the exponentially growth of candidate rules.
-Hereafter the pseudo code for the frequent itemset generation part of the apriori algorithm.
-Let $C_{k}$ denote the set of candidate k-itemsets, $T$ denote the set of all transactions and $F_{k}$ denotes the set of frequent k-itemsets:\\
+In the following, we focus on binary association rules generated by the apriori algorithm and that satisfy the following learning conditions: $support$ higher than $s_0$,and $confidence$ higher than $c_0$.
+At the end of this step, a large set of patterns $\mathcal{U}_{\lambda}$ is generated.
+The set of patterns $\mathcal{U}_{\lambda}$ contain both redundant patterns and it is defined as follow